MeghanKPartrick/video-game-analytics/README.md

 <br />

-The full paper can be found as an HTML in the files section.
+The full paper and exploratory data analysis can be found as HTML or RMD files above.
 <br />